 As part of the effort to promote UAS student success, faculty and staff have developed an internal, Provost's Council-approved Six Year Course Sequence document which guides administrative planning and scheduling of courses.
+Revisions and updates to this document go through program coordinators, department chairs and deans or directors.
 A copy of the current Sequence is available on the UAS Provost's website.
-For more details see http://www.uas.alaska.edu/provost/6-yr-course-sequence.html.
+For more details, see https://uas.alaska.edu/provost/academic-affairs/6-yr-course-sequence.html